Bee vs wasp: what's the difference between these two stinging insects?

 Fun fact: each summer social wasps in the UK capture an estimated 14 million kilogrammes of insect prey so they really do a great job of pest control!

-Bee vs wasp: the sting
+Bee vs wasp: which has the deadliest sting?

 Neither male bees nor wasps can sting.
 It is just the females of each species that possess the ability to sting, and even then it's not every species that can sting.